ROCm/amdsmi/README.md

 The output will be in `docs/_build/html`.

-For additional details, see the [ROCm Contributing Guide](https://rocm.docs.amd.com/en/latest/contributing.html#building-documentation)
+For additional details, see [Contribute to ROCm documentation](https://rocm.docs.amd.com/en/latest/contribute/contributing.html).

 ## Building AMD SMI